AtieDag/atiedag.github.io/_posts/2018-01-26-Decorator.md

 #### Example 1
-We create a function (that sleeps for one second) and wish to time it.
+We create a function (that sleeps for one second) and we wish to time it.

 ```python